Conjecture I for unirational algebraic groups over imperfect fields: The pseudo-semisimple case

 \section{The pseudo-semisimple case}

-To study pseudo-semisimple groups over $K$, we will do a case by case analysis using the structure theory one can find in \cite{conrad_gabber_prasad_2015} and \cite{conrad_prasad_2016}.
-Also, one want to express a more precise Conjecture I for pseudo-semisimple groups using the assumption $\mathrm{scd}_l(K) \leqslant 1$ for a minimal number of primes $l$, and for this we need to talk about the absolute root system of a pseudo-semisimple group, and use the notion of tame central universal cover.
+To study the first Galois cohomology sets of pseudo-semisimple groups, we use the structure theory one can find in \cite{conrad_gabber_prasad_2015}.
+We want to express a Conjecture I for pseudo-semisimple groups using the assumption $\sdim_l(K) \leq 1$ only for some primes $l$, depending on the group under consideration.